1990s Hondas: The Golden Age of VTEC and Driver-Focused Engineering

 Why These Cars Still Matter

-Honda's 1990s performance cars share a common DNA: lightweight construction, naturally aspirated engines tuned for peak output without sacrificing response, and chassis dialled for driver engagement rather than straight-line figures.
+Honda's 1990s performance cars share a common DNA: lightweight construction, naturally aspirated engines tuned for peak output without sacrificing response, and chassis dialed for driver engagement rather than straight-line figures.
 None of them relied on turbocharged torque floods or all-wheel-drive safety nets to feel quick.

 Key Takeaways

-• The DC2 Integra Type R (1995) produced 197 hp from a 1.8-litre naturally aspirated engine and remains a front-wheel-drive handling benchmark.
+- The DC2 Integra Type R (Japan 1995, US 1997) produced 195 hp from a 1.8-liter naturally aspirated engine and remains a front-wheel-drive handling benchmark.
+About 2,700 reached the US.

-• The EK9 Civic Type R (1997) weighed under 1,050 kg and extracted 185 hp from a 1.6-litre engine — over 100 hp per litre without forced induction.
+- The EK9 Civic Type R (1997) weighed under 1,050 kg and extracted 185 hp from a 1.6-liter engine, over 100 hp per liter without forced induction.

-• The fifth-generation Prelude offered up to 200 hp and available four-wheel steering, positioning it as Honda's sporting grand tourer.
+- The fifth-generation Prelude offered up to 200 hp and available four-wheel steering, positioning it as Honda's sporting grand tourer.

 Written by